List of Dragonlance characters: Usha Majere

-Usha Majere is the wife of Palin Majere.
+Usha Majere is married to Palin Majere.
 She lives with and is raised by the Irda, the original ogre race before their fall from grace, until just before the Chaos War, when the Irda send her away before breaking the Graygem of Gargath.
 She meets up with several characters in Palanthas, and later travels to the Abyss to fight Chaos.
 She collects a drop of his blood in the Graygem and banishes the particular aspect of Chaos.
 She marries Palin later, and later reveals to him she cheated on him during the time he becomes absorbed in himself.

 At the start of her arrival in the human land, Usha is mistakenly believed to be the rumored daughter of Raistlin Majere.
 Her almost white colored hair and golden colored eyes cause this belief.
 She is even beginning to believe her parentage when Raistlin appears in person once again and assures her he is not her father.
 Raistlin told Usha that her parents were captured by Minotaur slavers.
 They jumped from the ship in an attempt to escape.
 They prayed to the goddess Zeboim.
 She gave them ship wreckage to float on.
 After floating at sea they found themselves at the Irda's island.
 While there, her father was accidentally killed by the Irda.
 They were just trying to teach him a lesson, but their magic was too powerful.
 After she was born, her mother walked into the sea and drowned.